-Created by the EMDR Research Foundation, this practical resource was introduced in December 2014 to supports research that investigates the use of EMDR Early Interventions in the treatment of trauma and disaster situations, whether that is natural or man-made disaster, individual trauma, or events that impact larger communities.
-The Toolkit is an introduction to conducting research in disaster situations, or in clinical situations such as crises clinics, emergency rooms, or rape treatment centers.
-It highlights disaster response research methodology, including Randomized Controlled Trials, access to many of the EMDR Early Intervention Protocols and guidelines to appropriate research measures in a readily accessible online format.
+Created by the EMDR Research Foundation, this practical resource was introduced in December 2014 to support research that investigates the use of EMDR Early Interventions in the treatment of trauma and disaster situations, whether that is a natural or man-made disaster, individual trauma, or events that impact larger communities.
+The Toolkit is an introduction to conducting research in disaster situations or in clinical situations such as crisis clinics, emergency rooms, or rape treatment centers.
+It highlights disaster response research methodology, including Randomized Controlled Trials, access to many of the EMDR Early Intervention Protocols, and guidelines to appropriate research measures in a readily accessible online format.
 It is our hope that the Toolkit will make it easier and more likely that EMDR clinicians responding to trauma and disaster situations will use a standardized approach and collect appropriate data as an integral part of their response.

 The Toolkit text includes: